Key Breed Facts

 Their ears are moderately large and triangular in shape, being set high and hanging down which dogs carry close to their cheeks.
 The Cesky Terrier has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 They boast moderately long, elegant yet strong necks which have a little loose skin around the throat.

 Their shoulders are well laid back and forequarters are muscular with dogs boasting nice, well-boned front legs.
 Their bodies are moderately long and their backs rise gently to nicely arched, long, broad and muscular loins.
 Briskets are cylindrical with dogs having well sprung ribs.
 The Cesky has a slightly tucked up belly.
 Their hindquarters are powerful with dogs having muscular upper thighs and shorter, but strong lower thighs.
 Back legs are strong with dogs having well-padded and nicely arched feet with their front feet being larger than their back ones.
 Tails are long which dogs carry down when at rest with the very tip being slightly raised.
 However, when alert or excited a Cesky carries their tail slightly higher.

 When it comes to their coat, the Cesky boasts having a slight wavy one with a silky sheen to it.
 Their eyebrows are prominent, as are their beards and moustaches.
-Accepted breed colours are as follows:
+Accepted breed colours for Kennel Club registration are as follows:

 The Cesky Terrier is known to be a calm and placid character and would rarely show any sort of aggressive behaviour.
 They tend to be a little wary of strangers and like to keep their distance until they get to know someone.
 With this said, Ceskies are good-natured terriers that adore human company which means they are great choice for people where one person usually stays at home when everyone else is out so they always have company.